How to find a private housekeeper for a high net worth household

 Housekeeper job description template

 Here’s a basic sample job description for a private housekeeper.
 Feel free to use this as a starting point, but note that you should tailor it to your unique household, and add as much detail as possible, as we discussed in the last section.
+Want a printable version?
+Download the housekeeper job description Word doc template here.

 Job Title: Housekeeper